m5khan/tweet-pool/README.md

 - Mongodb
 - mongo-express - browser based client for mongo
 - elasticsearch

-Two different modules are used for client and server builds.

 *Dockerfile* builds tweetpool application by preparing the container, copying source to container, installing dependencies, bundle the application.